Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Chair Chants: Have children stand up with their chair next to them and chant it with me.
 Have them step on to their chair & chant it.
 Have them step down from their chair & chant.
 Chant while standing in chair.
 Chant on ground.
 Chant while standing in chair.

-- (*At home we’ll be learning the types of consumers using the song & motions by Seth.)
+(*At home we’ll be learning the types of consumers using the song by Home Video Variety Show, posted below.)

 - You might look at a picture and think there is no way you can draw it.
 Last week we learned that one way to get better at drawing is to practice drawing mirror images of objects.
 The first week we learned that you can draw better by looking at pictures in terms of their OiLs.
 What shapes are included in OiLs?
 It’s not always easy to do that, though!
 You just keep seeing the whole picture and it looks really hard to draw!
 One way to force yourself to see the picture in terms of circles, dots, lines, angles, and curved lines is to turn the picture upside down and draw it that way!
 That will really force your mind to focus on its OiLs.

 - Read The Turn-Around, Upside-Down Alphabet Book.
 Have the children say each letter.
 The flip the book upside down and only read that part.